-where $L_0$ is the onset lookback time, $\tau$ is the enrichment timescale controlling the curvature of the rise, $\Delta[\mathrm{Fe/H}]$ is the total metallicity increase, and $[\mathrm{Fe/H}]_{\rm stop} \equiv [\mathrm{Fe/H}]_0 + \Delta[\mathrm{Fe/H}]$ is the terminal metallicity at which enrichment is truncated.
+where $L_0$ is the onset look-back time, $\tau$ is the enrichment timescale controlling the curvature of the rise, $\Delta[\mathrm{Fe/H}]$ is the total metallicity increase, and $[\mathrm{Fe/H}]_{\rm stop} \equiv [\mathrm{Fe/H}]_0 + \Delta[\mathrm{Fe/H}]$ is the terminal metallicity at which enrichment is truncated.
 For $t < L_{\rm stop}$ the metallicity is held fixed at $[\mathrm{Fe/H}]_{\rm stop}$, encoding the cessation of star formation upon accretion into the MW potential.
-This parameterisation separates the \emph{pace} of enrichment ($\tau$, shared across progenitors to within population-level scatter) from its \emph{extent} ($\Delta[\mathrm{Fe/H}]$, which varies between systems), a distinction that proves central to the results of §\,\ref{sec:amr}.
+This parametrisation separates the pace of enrichment ($\tau$, shared across progenitors to within population-level scatter) from its extent ($\Delta[\mathrm{Fe/H}]$, which varies between systems), a distinction that proves central to the results of Sect. \ref{sec:amr}.

 Asymmetric age uncertainties from the CMD analysis are propagated via latent true ages with split-normal likelihoods.
-Convergence was verified with the Gelman--Rubin diagnostic ($\hat{R} \leq 1.003$ for all parameters) and confirmed by effective sample sizes exceeding $10^3$, indicating that the indicating that the chains are well-mixed and that posterior summaries — including credible intervals for $\tau$, $\Delta[\rm Fe/H]$, and $[\rm Fe/H]_{\rm stop}$ --are numerically stable.
+Convergence was verified with the Gelman--Rubin diagnostic ($\hat{R} \leq 1.003$ for all parameters) and confirmed by effective sample sizes exceeding $10^3$, indicating that the indicating that the chains are well mixed and that posterior summaries -- including credible intervals for $\tau$, $\Delta[\rm Fe/H]$, and $[\rm Fe/H]_{\rm stop}$ -- are numerically stable.